 We are pleased to be able to offer The Scholars Programme virtually for any schools who would prefer, or due to ongoing COVID restrictions, require it.
 The virtual programme ensures that – whatever restrictions are in place – pupils will still have a sustained university-style learning experience through tutoring with a PhD researcher along with high-quality information, advice and guidance to help them progress to a competitive university.
 We will be able to adapt the programme for partners needs or to any changing circumstances in the year ahead.

-The Virtual Scholars Programme will work with the same number of pupils (1 tutor supporting 12 pupils in 2 groups of 6) and the delivery of the tutorials will be synchronous – with the pupils and tutors meeting for their tutorial at a set time on a weekly basis.
+The Virtual Scholars Programme will work with the same number of pupils (one tutor supporting 12 pupils in two groups of six) and the delivery of the tutorials will be synchronous – with the pupils and tutors meeting for their tutorial at a set time on a weekly basis.

-We have delivered the programme in this format successfuly in the Summer of 2020.
+We have delivered the programme in this format successfully since summer 2020.
 We encourage you to read the case studies below to see how the programme has worked for these partners.
 Have a read through the Virtual Scholars Programme overview via the button below and get in touch to discuss the practicalities of delivering this in your school.

 Alternative IT Provisions for Pupils

 We have collated a list of ways pupils can access remote learning from home.
 You can access this document via the button below.

 Overall I found The Scholars Programme really beneficial and I'm grateful to have had this opportunity.